-The Dallas Asian American Historical Society was established in 2022 by co-founders Stephanie Drenka and Denise Johnson to research, preserve, and amplify the legacy of Asian Americans in the Dallas, Texas area.
+The Dallas Asian American Historical Society is a 501(c)(3) nonprofit organization established in April 2022 to research, preserve, and amplify the legacy of Asian Americans in the Dallas, Texas area.

-Stephanie Drenka is a transracial Korean American adoptee writer and activist.
+Stephanie Drenka is a Korean American adoptee writer/photographer.
 She received her Bachelor of Arts in Communication from DePaul University, with minors in Asian American Studies and Women’s Studies.

 Stephanie’s photography and writing have been featured in Washington Post, HuffPost, Newsweek, and more.
-She was a 2019-2021 Public Voices Fellow of The OpEd Project.
+She was a 2019-2021 Public Voices Fellow and is now a facilitator/coach with The OpEd Project.

 Denise Johnson was born and raised in the Philippines and immigrated to Texas at 17.
 She is a Jill of all trades— studied Secondary Education for Mathematics at UNT, spent several years in marketing, and enjoys being creative behind the camera.